Flying Blue Adds Elite Perks On Low Cost Carrier Transavia, Plans New Lounge

 While the Air France-KLM Group primarily consists of (you guessed it!)
 Air France and KLM, the company also has a low cost subsidiary, Transavia.
 That subsidiary has both a French and Dutch division, with the former operating primarily out of Paris Orly (ORY), and the latter operating primarily out of Amsterdam Schiphol (AMS).

-Historically, Flying Blue elite members haven’t received any elite perks when flying on Transavia, though that’s finally set to change with some changes that flyers will no doubt be happy about.
+Historically, Flying Blue elite members haven’t received any elite perks when flying on Transavia, though that’s finally changing as of today, which many flyers will no doubt be happy about.
+The timing of these new perks coincides with Air France ending flights at Orly Airport.

 New Flying Blue Platinum & Ultimate benefits on Transavia